interledger/rfcs/0028-web-monetization/0028-web-monetization.md

 ### Relation to Other Protocols

+The W3C have published two payments related APIs for browsers, the Payment Request API and the Payment Handler API.

-The reason this is not using the W3C Web Payments API is that Web Monetization is intended for continuous payments rather than discrete payments.
+The reason this API is not using the Payment Request API directly is that Web Monetization is intended for continuous payments rather than discrete payments.
 It is also not designed to have any user interaction.
-The idea is to provide a direct alternative to advertisements, rather than an alternative to existing checkout methods.
+It is intended to provide a direct alternative to advertisements, rather than an alternative to existing checkout methods.

+Some changes will be required to Payment Request and Payment Handler to fully support Web Monetization in future, however this API brings the necessary features to the browser in a way that allows for tighter integration in the future.

 With advertisements, the user's browser decides whether to display the ads and the user decides whether to engage with the ads.
 With Web Monetization, the user's provider decides whether to pay the site and, if so, how much to pay.